 MVC is a wholly owned subsidiary of Amerigo, a company listed on the Toronto Stock Exchange.
 Amerigo will be using this Technical Report in support of disclosure and filing requirements with the Canadian Securities Regulators.
 On April 8, 2014, MVC and DET entered into an agreement granting to MVC the rights to process the historic tailings in the Cauquenes deposit and amending each of the contracts with Codelco for the processing of tailings from the current production of the El Teniente mine (Fresh Tailings) and tailings from the Colihues deposit.
 The term of the Fresh Tailings contract has been extended from 2021 to 2037.
-The first phase of the Cauquenes expansion project was completed in 2015 which has enabled extraction of the high grade historic tailings into the existing plant at MVC.
-The second phase of the project is planned to improve flotation recovery efficiency and expand the existing facilities to an output of 85 to 90 million pounds of copper per year.
+The first phase of the Cauquenes expansion project was completed in 2015 which enabled extraction of the high-grade historic tailings into the existing plant at MVC.
+The second phase of the project was essentially complete in 2018, enabling improved flotation recovery efficiency.
+MVC's new fine rougher flotation cells started to produce concentrates in August 2018 and the new cleaner flotation circuit came on-line in October 2018.
+On December 21, 2018, MVC completed the 60-day project completion test set out in the bank facility for the